 Before transferring the embryo(s), the surrogate will undergo fertility treatments.
 After creating an embryo, it will be transferred to the uterus.
 This procedure is simple and the surrogate can go home right after that.

-Once a healthy pregnancy is confirmed, the surrogate will go under the fertility clinic monitoring.
+Once a healthy pregnancy is confirmed, the surrogate will go under fertility clinic monitoring.
 She also starts receiving payments for compensation and monthly allowance.
 The surrogate and the intended couple share the 9-month of pregnancy and emotional support until the end of the journey.

 Step six: Delivery and Saying hello to the newborn!